getsentry/sentry-toolbar/README.md

 window.SentryToolbar.init({ ... });
 ```

 To view feature flags, you will need to set your feature flag configuration before you initialize the toolbar.
-Also remember to edit the Project Settings > Developer Toolbar in sentry.io to allow the domain that the webapp uses!
+Also, remember to edit the Project Settings > Developer Toolbar in sentry.io to allow the domain that the web app uses!